LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 ## Facilities: DB Structure

-An obvious question: what are those facilities, what are the different options and categories for them!
+An obvious question: what are those facilities, and what are the different options and categories for them?
 There could be dozens or even hundreds of various facilities.

 I've found the answer to this question while browsing the **mobile** version of Booking.com, which showed the apartment facilities in a well-structured way:

 ![property show mobile facilities](images/property-show-mobile-facilities.jpg)

-So I imagine structure something like this:
+So I imagine structuring something like this:

 **facility_categories**: